Effects of radiative losses on the relativistic jets of high-mass microquasars: Detailed numerical methods

 \subsection{Benchmark for the scheme}

-Central schemes similar the one used in this paper have been widely used to perform (magneto-)hydro-dynamical simulations \citep[for instance]{del2002efficient, 2008CoPhC.179..617V, del2007echo}.
-Such schemes are easy to implement and very robust, but have the disadvantage to be relatively diffuse (see e.g. \citet{1996JCoPh.128...82T} for a discussion).
-As these schemes are not based on (even partial) characteristic decomposition, contact interfaces in particular are smeared out relatively strongly, with consequences on the growth of instabilities along such interfaces.
+Central schemes similar the one used in this paper have been widely used to perform (magneto-)hydrodynamical simulations \citep[e.g.,][]{del2002efficient, 2008CoPhC.179..617V, del2007echo}.
+These schemes are easy to implement and very robust, but are relatively diffuse (see, e.g., \citet{1996JCoPh.128...82T} for a discussion).
+As these schemes are not based on (even partial) characteristic decomposition, contact interfaces in particular are smeared out relatively strongly.
+This has consequences for the growth of instabilities along these interfaces.

-Central schemes have become more popular again as more sophisticated Riemann solvers -- in particular exact solvers -- are very CPU costly.
-Moreover, they are also not really adapted to the situation when more complex physics is involved besides of (M)HD.
-Flows which include radiation, gravity, particles show a different wave pattern and waves have different velocities than pure (M)HD waves.
+Central schemes have become more popular again because more sophisticated Riemann solvers -- in particular exact solvers -- are very CPU costly.
+Moreover, they are also not really adapted to the situation when more complex physics is involved in addition to (M)HD.
+Flows that include radiation, gravity, and particles show a different wave pattern, and waves have different velocities than pure (M)HD waves.

-There are two ways to overcome the large diffusivity of central schemes: 1) to use higher order spatial reconstruction schemes as e.g. proposed in \citet{del2007echo}; or 2) to use meshes with a finer spatial discretization.
-This latter approach has been chosen for this work, where we used concentrated fine meshes along the beam of the jet where instabilities develop.
-Ideally, one may combine the two approaches and the adaptive mesh algorithm implemented in A-MaZe for more relevant mesh refinement.
+There are two ways to overcome the large diffusivity of central schemes: 1) higher-order spatial reconstruction schemes as proposed in \citet{del2007echo}, for example, or 2) meshes with a finer spatial discretization.
+This second approach was chosen for this work, where we used concentrated fine meshes along the beam of the jet where the instabilities develop.
+Ideally, the two approaches and the adaptive mesh algorithm implemented in A-MaZe may be combined for a more relevant mesh refinement.